 EARLY YEARS - From the Inaugural Meeting to the Third Congress in Munich: was ready for publishing by the end of June, 1996, just a few days prior to the Melbourne Congress.
-It was edited by Ban, Ray and Hippius, in memory of Rothlin and Hoch, former presidents, and in honor of Philip B. Bradley and Pierre Deniker, first councillors of the first three Executives.
+It was edited by Ban, Ray and Hippius, in memory of Rothlin and Hoch, former presidents, and in honor of Philip B. Bradley and Pierre Deniker, first councillors of the first three

 Contributions to Early Years documents Rothlin's dominant role in the founding of the Collegium.
 The inaugural meeting connected with the "buffet dinner" at the Zurich railway station was Rothlin's party.
 It was by invitation only and since Rothlin decided who was invited to this "dinner," it is reasonable to assume that Rothlin handpicked the founders of CINP.
 Considerations, other than involvement in the field clearly played a role in the selection of the participants of the inaugural meeting.
-A number of key political figures were invited who had little, if any, dedication to and only marginal involvement with the new field.
+A number of key pletteritordeane Thirllies had little, if any, dedication to and only margintions.

-Early Years also suggested that the scientific program of the congresses was not based exclusively on scientific considerations.
 There was a rapidly growing interest in the use of lithium in manic depressive illness in those days.
 Nonetheless, only two presentations had dealt with lithium during the first three CINP Congresses.
-It was the striking avoidance of lithium related topics in the programs which led Schou to begin his contribution to Early Years with the statement that "Lithium treatment and the early years of

-CINP had little to do with each other."
+It was the striking avoidance of lithium related topics in the programs which led Schou to begin his contribution to Early Years with the statement that "Lithium treatment and the early years of CINP had little to do with each other."
 For him and for others "the main reason for the neglect of lithium" was "quite simply that lithium salts are so inexpensive that no commercial interests are involved."